Skip to Content

 When you consider Berlin’s LGBTQ+ history, it is no surprise that Schöneberg remains the epicentre of gay culture.
 Here you’ll find the wealth of gay bars, clubs and shops.

 Schöneberg is also where the major gay and lesbian Berlin events such as the Lesbian & Gay City Festival and Christopher Street Day take place.
+The district even hosts Europe’s only LGBTQ+ Christmas market each year!

 In recent years, Berlin’s gay scene has also progressed in other districts around the city.
 Other notable gay and lesbian areas are in the Mitte and Kreuzberg areas.